Iphigenia: In mythology

-In Greek mythology, Iphigenia appears as the Greek fleet gathers in Aulis to prepare for war against Troy.
+With the potential exception of the Iliad mentioned above, in Greek mythology Iphigenia appears as the Greek fleet gathers in Aulis to prepare for war against Troy.
 Here, Agamemnon, the leader of the Greeks, hunts and then kills a deer in a grove sacred to the goddess Artemis.
 Artemis punishes Agamemnon by acting upon the winds, so that Agamemnon's fleet cannot sail to Troy.
 Calchas the seer tells Agamemnon that to appease Artemis, he must sacrifice his eldest daughter, Iphigenia.
 At first he refuses but, pressured by the other commanders, agrees.

-Iphigenia and her mother Clytemnestra are brought to Aulis, under the pretext that Achilles will marry the girl.
-They discover the truth.
-In some versions of the story, Iphigenia remains unaware of her imminent sacrifice until the last moment.
-She believes until the moment of her death that she is being led to the altar to be married.
+Iphigenia and her mother Clytemnestra are brought to Aulis, under the pretence that Achilles will marry her.
+In some versions of the story, they realise the truth, while in others, Iphigenia remains unaware of her imminent sacrifice until the last moment, believing until the moment of her death that she is being led to the altar to be married.

-In some versions, such as Hyginus' Fabulae, Iphigenia is not sacrificed.
+In some versions, such as Hyginus's Fabulae, Iphigenia is not sacrificed.
 Some sources claim that Iphigenia was taken by Artemis to Tauris (in Crimea) at the moment of the sacrifice, the goddess having left a deer in her stead, or else a goat (actually the god Pan) in her place.